milllslm/SoftPrincAssignment5/README.md

   b.
 The point of this application is to make an easier, more accessible version of a Piazza-esque system.
 Thus, not only should the messages be easily accessible for users (by texting it directly to them), but the set up should be as easy or easier than downloading an app on one's phone.

   c.
 This will be done by adapting the 'add expert' functionality of the preexisting base code.
-In doing so set up for any individual (classmate, TA, or Professor) will be as easy as texting 'add <classmate, TA, or Professor>' to the appropriate phone number for the twilio bot.
+In doing so set up for any individual (classmate, TA, or Professor) will be as easy as texting '<classmate, TA, or Professor>' to the appropriate phone number for the twilio bot.

 4.